candicehawkins91/capstone-project/README.md

 fix: - For bug fixes or corrections
 docs: - For documentation changes
 style: - For formatting, styling, or code style changes
-refactor: - For code restructuring without changing functionality -->
+refactor: - For code restructuring without changing functionality d -->